fdymendo/javeriana_infraccion_infraccion/README.md

 # Javeriana infraccion - Infraccion

-Project for the Javerian University
+Project for the Javeriana University

 ### Database restrictions